quorten/quorten-blog1/_posts/2019-05-16-kermit-scc-mac.md

 20190516/http://www.mac.org/internet/freeppp/

 In particular, running System 7 on an old Macintosh will slow down your serial port throughput.
-So, that means on ZTerm for me.
+So, that means "no ZTerm for me."
+(Please note we will describe ZTerm on System 6 later.)
 If you get some errors at 28.8 kbps, you may need to slow down to 19.2 kbps.
 If you want the full speed for the higher speeds, make sure you don't use your floppy disk drive, hard drive, or CPU intensive software during the transfer.
 If possible and necessary, copy your files to be transferred to a RAM drive first.

 20190516/http://lowendmac.com/1999/real-world-mac-serial-throughput/